We provide important information for individuals located in the European Union here.

 · Geolocation, meaning precise geolocation information if you authorize your mobile device to share your location with our mobile apps

 ·Online activity, including information about your use of and actions on our websites, such as pages you viewed, how long you spent on a page, navigation paths between pages, information about your activity on a page, access times, and length of access.
 Our service providers and business partners may collect this type of information over time and across third-party websites.
 This information is collected using cookies and similar technologies.

 Cookies are small data files stored on your computer or mobile device by a website.
-Our Sites may use both session cookies (which expire once you close your web browser) and persistent cookies (which stay on your computer or mobile device until you delete them) to provide you with a more personal and interactive experience on our Site.
+Our websites may use both session cookies (which expire once you close your web browser) and persistent cookies (which stay on your computer or mobile device until you delete them) to provide you with a more personal and interactive experience on our websites.

-We use two broad categories of cookies: (1) first party cookies, served directly by us to your computer or mobile device, which we use to recognize your computer or mobile device when it revisits our Sites; and (2) third party cookies, which are served by service providers or business partners on our Sites, and can be used by such service providers or business partners to recognise your computer or mobile device when it visits other websites.
+We use two broad categories of cookies: (1) first-party cookies, served directly by us to your computer or mobile device, which we use to recognize your computer or mobile device when it revisits our websites; and (2) third party-cookies, which are served by service providers or business partners on our websites, and can be used by such service providers or business partners to recognize your computer or mobile device when it visits other websites.

 Our Site uses the following types of cookies for the purposes set out below:

 Essential Cookies.
 These cookies are essential to provide you with services available through our websites and to enable you to use some of its features.
 Without these cookies, the services that you have asked for cannot be provided, and we only use these cookies to provide you with those services.

 We use Typekit by Adobe and Google Tag Manager for this purpose.
 You can find out more information about Google Tag Manager here and about how Google protects your data here.

 Functionality Cookies.
 These cookies allow our websites to remember choices you make when you use our websites.
 The purpose of these cookies is to provide you with a more personal experience and to avoid you having to re-select your preferences every time you visit our websites.